Păstorel Teodoreanu: Țara Noastră period

-Teodoreanu's only solo work as a playwright was the one-act comedy V-a venit numirea ("Your Appointment Has Been Received"), written in 1922.
+In short while, Al. O. Teodoreanu became a popular presence in literary circles, and a famous bon viveur.
+The moniker Păstorel, candidly accepted by Teodoreanu, was a reference to these drinking habits: he was said to have "tended" (păstorit) the rare wines, bringing them to the attention of other culinary experts.
+His first contribution to food criticism was published by Flacăra on December 31, 1921, with the title Din carnetul unui gastronom ("From a Gastronomer's Notebook").
+He is said to have been uniquely well-acquainted with French cuisine, having read all its relevant guides—from Joseph Berchoux to Brillat-Savarin and Mapie de Toulouse-Lautrec.
+Teodoreanu integrated with the bohemian society in several cities, leaving written records of his drunken dialogues with linguist Alexandru Al. Philippide.
+At Iași, the Teodoreanus, including Ștefana, tightened their links with Viața Românească, and with novelist Mihail Sadoveanu; Păstorel greatly admired the group's doyen, critic Garabet Ibrăileanu.
+A visitor, modernist poet-critic Felix Aderca, reported seeing Păstorel at Viața Românească, "plotting" against the National Theatre Bucharest, because, unlike the nationalist theatrical companies of Iași, it only rarely staged Romanian plays.
+Aderca's antagonistic remarks, published in Sburătorul, reflected growing tensions between the modernist circles in Bucharest and the cultural conservatives in Iași.
+Visiting Bucharest in or around 1923, Păstorel met Aderca at Casa Capșa restaurant; the resulting fistfight was only interrupted by the intervention of a bystander, Ilarie Voronca.

+Bibliographers list the one-act comedy V-a venit numirea ("Your Appointment Has Been Received"), written in 1922, as Teodoreanu's only solo work as a playwright; he is known to have published another "sketch drama", eponymnously known as Margareta Popescu.
+This was taken up in 1928 by Bilete de Papagal, an experimental literary newspaper managed by poet Tudor Arghezi, with whom he toured Moldavian towns in an anti-tuberculosis awareness campaign.
 In 1923, he published his "Inscriptions on a Coffeehouse Table" in the satirical magazine Hiena, which was edited by Gândirea's Pamfil Șeicaru.
 While receiving his first accolades as a writer, Păstorel was becoming a sought-after public speaker.
 Together with Gândirea's other celebrities, he toured the country and gave public readings from his works (1923).
 He also made an impact with his welcome speech for Crown Princess Ileana and her "Blue Triangle" Association of Christian Women.
 The address culminated in a polite pun: "I finally understood that the Blue Triangle is not a circle, but a sum of concentric circles, whose center is Mistress Ileana, and whose radius reaches into our hearts."